HaxeLocalizeJP/HaxeManual/output/HaxeManual/ebook/content.md

 }
 ```

 Arguments are given by an opening parenthesis `(` after the field name, a comma `,` separated list of argument specifications and a closing parenthesis `)`.
-Additional information on the argument specification is described in [Function Type](types-function).
+Additional information on the argument specification is described in [関数](types-function).

 The example demonstrates how [type inference](type-system-type-inference) can be used for both argument and return types.
 The method `myFunc` has two arguments but only explicitly gives the type of the first one, `f`, as `String`.
 The second one, `i`, is not type-hinted and it is left to the compiler to infer its type from calls made to it.
 Likewise, the return type of the method is inferred from the `return true` expression as `Bool`.